leaderAIhackathon/leaderaihackathon.github.io/index.md

 We will develop and evaluate tools for prototyping AI workflows and rigorously evaluating AI models and tools.
 Our findings will help inform best practices on how to democratize access to both building and evaluating AI to people with a variety of disciplinary backgrounds.

 :::
-:::{tab-item} DREAM Research
+:::{tab-item} DREAM Research Group
 :sync: ee

 We will examine how student leaders think about what they do as leaders, their metacognition, in order to determine how they translate that experience into academic and professional success.
-Our findings will help inform organizations how to structure leadership experiences and educators to best support students.
+Our findings will help inform organizations on how to structure leadership experiences and educators on how to best support students.

 :::
 ::::